Xainly/Discord-Easy-RPC/README.md

 ![image](https://user-images.githubusercontent.com/62221159/153736180-7d03f8f6-8c4e-4f28-9429-ea8749252a73.png)
 PreMid, a program that works pretty well as a presence thingy.
 If you haven't heard of anything about PreMid, go check it.
 It might be the program you were searching for all these times. 😶

+As you may understand from the first image, I'm not a native English speaker.
+If my English were at the degree that It was not bearable, I'm sorry.